guunno/plant_splicer/README.md

 # Plant Splicer
-Mix and match plant genetics to create beautiful images!
+Mix and match plant genetics to create cool images!

 # Tips
 - Press the Escape key to go back to the Main Menu